frekm/atompy/docs/source/examples/plotting/tutorials/colorbars.rst

 .. plot:: _examples/colorbars/cbar_atompy_2.py

+For a better overview of the provided functionality, see the documentation page of :func:`add_colorbar`.

 .. note::

     If you plan to use :func:`.make_me_nice`, you **must** add colorbars using :func:`.add_colorbar`.

 Creating custom colormaps